On this page

 - Mpox is an urgent notifiable condition in Victoria, in accordance with Victorian statutory requirements.

 - An increased supply of mpox vaccines is now available in Victoria and vaccination eligibility criteria have been expanded.

-- Vaccination is available free-of-charge for eligible people through Local Public Health Units and certain sexual health clinics and health services.
+- Vaccination is available free-of-charge for eligible people through certain sexual health clinics, Local Public Health Units, hospitals and select practitioners.